-The negative effects of misrepresentation in the entertainment industry are apparent in our society’s most recognizable figures.
-Hollywood not only exhibits misrepresentation, but underrepresentation as well.
+The negative effects of misrepresentation in the entertainment industry is apparent in our society’s most recognizable figures.
+And Hollywood not only exhibits misrepresentation, but underrepresentation as well.

-From 2007-2012, only 12.4 percent of speaking characters in the top 500 grossing films were played by black actors.
-Although one might think that is fair, given that African-Americans make up 12.6 percent of the population, the other side of the coin reveals that it is not: 63.7 percent of the United States is white (non-Hispanic), and yet 75.8 percent of roles in those top 500 films were filled by white actors.
+From 2007-2012, only 12.4% of speaking characters in the top 500 grossing films were played by black actors.
+And although one might think that is “fair”, given that African-Americans make up 12.6% of the population, the other side of the coin reveals that it is not: 63.7% of the United States is Caucasian, and yet 75.8% of those top 500 roles were filled by white actors.

-This only takes into account American audiences.
+And this only takes into account American audiences.
 For the past few decades, Hollywood films have exponentially expanded to a more global stage.
-In 2013 alone, Chinese box office revenues grew by 36 percent, and indeed, studies show that by 2020, China will eclipse the United States in terms of the biggest cinematic market.
+In 2013 alone, Chinese box office revenues grew by 36%, and indeed, studies show that by 2020, China will eclipse the United States in terms of the biggest cinematic market.
 Many times in the past decade, China single-handedly saved movies that were box office flops in the United States (like Battleship, which only earned $65 million domestically, but pulled in $237 million overseas).

 With foreign film markets becoming more important, it makes sense that filmmakers should adapt to these new demographics.
-Indeed, the populations of Europe and North America make up only 15 percent of the world’s population, while the population of Asia makes up 61 percent.
+Indeed, in terms of world population, Caucasians make up only 15%, while people of Asian descent are 61%.

-Thus, it raises the question: in the top 500 most globally successful films – predominantly made by white Americans – why are 75.8 percent dominated by white actors when they only represent a fraction of potential global film audiences?
+Thus, it raises the question: in the top 500 most globally successful films – predominantly made by white Americans – why are 75.8% dominated by Caucasians when they only represent 15% of potential global film audiences?
 The correlation between population and representation in film is completely and utterly skewed in favor of white people.
-This is one of the explanations for why whitewashing still occurs.
+And this is one of the explanations for why whitewashing still occurs.

-With 94 percent of Hollywood executives being white, the majority of those movies will have white leads, even if it’s at the expense of ethnic characters and actors.
+With 94% of Hollywood executives being white, the majority of those movies will have white leads, even if it’s at the expense of ethnic characters and actors.
 This phenomenon has been demonstrated in the Academy of Motion Pictures for decades, and has been recognized by the recent #OscarsSoWhite controversy: for the second year in a row, every person nominated for an Oscar in the four acting categories was white.
-Furthermore, almost every director, writer, and editor behind those films were also white.
+And almost every director, writer, and editor behind those films were also white.

 Thankfully, there is an encouraging side to this story.
-Though whitewashing has not substantially harmed films’ commercial success, it also has not improved it.
-This fact disproves almost every justification of whitewashing movie characters.
+Because although whitewashing hasn’t substantially harmed films commercially, they also have not improved them.
+And this fact disproves almost every justification about whitewashing movie characters.